aregtech/areg-sdk/docs/wiki/07c-troubleshooting-integration.md

 # Integration Troubleshooting

-This guide provides solutions for common issues encountered when integrating AREG SDK in the projects, helping to ensure a smooth and successful build process.
+This guide provides solutions for common issues encountered when integrating the AREG SDK into projects, ensuring a smooth and successful build process.

 ---